webyrd/underconstraints/README.md

 An *underconstraint* (short for "underconstrained constraint") is a constraint that is *necessary*, but not *sufficient*.
-An underconstaint may (or may not!) result in a computation with no answer "failing fast".
+An underconstraint may (or may not!) result in a computation with no answer "failing fast".
 Otherwise, a sound use of underconstraints should not affect the semantics of a relational program in any way.

+The point of underconstraints is *not* to constrain the set of possible answers; rather, the point of underconstraints is to have a chance to fail fast without prematurely grounding logic variables.
+The actual constraining of values should be done using non-underconstrained relations and constraints.

 Underconstraints can be safely checked independently of each other, without worrying about constraint interaction.
 This may be useful for